rsonger/software-engineering-lab/_posts/2025-04-23-animations.md

 # Working with Uniform Data

 Uniform variables are useful when we want to send data directly from our application to variables in the GPU program.
 They do not store data in vertex buffers, and we do not need VAOs to manage their associations.
 Instead, we just use [`glGetUniformLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetUniformLocation.xhtml){:target="_blank"} to get a reference to the uniform variable inside the GPU program and then assign a value to it with one of the many [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} functions.
 The `glUniform` function we use will depend on the data type and number of values it holds as indicated in the function name.
-For example, sending a single integer (or Boolean value) would use `glUniform1i` (here `i` means `int`) but sending a `vec3` would require `glUniform3f` (and `f` means `float`).
+For example, sending a single integer (or Boolean value) would use `glUniform1i` (where `i` means `int`) but sending a `vec3` would require `glUniform3f` (where `f` means `float`).
 Then the shader programs will reference that data every time it draws a frame.

 ## The Uniform Class

 Similar to how we made the `Attribute` class for attribute variables in the previous post, we will now create the `Uniform` class to handle uniform variables.
 The responsibilities of this class are to:
-- store the data and data type of the uniform variable in the GPU program;
+- store the data and data type of the uniform variable in the GPU program
-- get and store a reference to the uniform variable in the GPU program;
+- get and store a reference to the uniform variable in the GPU program
-- and load the data into the uniform variable as needed.
+- load the data into the uniform variable as needed

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your `graphics/core` folder, open the file called `openGL.py`.